Matty92G/surreal-estate/README.md

 changed rule in .eslintrc.json to allow .js and .jsx with prettier as the defalt formatter

 nice guide for changes here: https://javascript.plainenglish.io/set-up-react-js-with-eslint-prettier-and-airbnb-cc015363a7c7

+### VSCODE end of line edit

+change from LF to CRLF in .eslintrc.json